How much work goes into developing a successful mobile app?

 - How are you going to appeal to the users?

-Now that it is clear what you want your app to achieve, next step is to note down the features and functionalities that will help you achieve the same.
+By now it should be clear what you want your app to achieve.
+The next step is to note down the features and functionalities that will help you achieve the same.
+This is important because without it, you yourself won’t be able to figure out what is possible in the app and what isn’t.

 Some of examples of features could be: